re4ldev/arch-laptop/README.md

 Generate fstab file using UUIDs.\
 **`# genfstab -p -U /mnt >> /mnt/etc/fstab`**

 Verify the correct entries in fstab file.
-Make sure swapfile and swapspace are mounted on boot as well.\
+Make sure swapfile and swapspace are mounted on boot as well and the compression is not enabled on /swapspace.
+Example of fstab file is in the below output.\
 **`# vim /mnt/etc/fstab`**
 >`# Static information about the filesystems.`\
 >`# See fstab(5) for details.`\
 >`# <file system> <dir> <type> <options> <dump> <pass>`\
->`# /dev/mapper/cryptroot`\
 >`UUID=d72f6385-bb67-4ce2-810c-8eb8935402a2 / btrfs rw,noatime,compress=zstd:3,ssd,space_cache,subvolid=256,subvol=/@ 0 0`\
 >`# /dev/sda2`\
 >`UUID=8D9C-13EE /boot vfat rw,relatime,fmask=0022,dmask=0022,codepage=437,iocharset=ascii,shortname=mixed,utf8,errors=remount-ro 0 2`\